ChrisCrewdson/fantastic-octo-guide/README.md

 This is your time to show-off your hacking / coding skills!
 Here is a quick coding exercise to do completely on your own.
 Use your favorite editor, feel free to Google anything you want and hack-away!

-This challange will also give you a teaser on the type of projects you will be working on in the store-services team.
+This challenge will also give you a teaser on the type of projects you will be working on in the store-services team.

 Challange

-Please see this list of item ids.
+Please see this list (sampleItems.txt) of item ids.
 Each id, represents a product in Walmart's catalogue.
 You are to write a REST search API that takes in a keyword and returns the list of products that have descriptions containing the keyword.
 A sample keyword would be backpack and that should return 3 products, i.e. 35613901, 35813552, 23117408.

 To get the metadata associated with each product, please use Walmart's Product API with the API key kjybrqfdgp3u4yv2qzcnjndj.